ROSHI Releases Detailed Consumer Lending Insights Amidst Singapore Inflation Pressures

-(MENAFN- Media OutReach Newswire) mo-p1 mo-grey" lang="en"> SINGAPORE - Media OutReach Newswire - 7 February 2024 - Singapore-Founded Fintech ROSHI published an in-depth analysis detailing what types of individuals relied on personal lending services to handle financial pressures over 2023's high inflation environment.
+(MENAFN- Media OutReach Newswire) SINGAPORE - Media OutReach Newswire - 7 February 2024 - Singapore-Founded Fintech ROSHI published an in-depth analysis detailing what types of individuals relied on personal lending services to handle financial pressures over 2023's high inflation environment.

 By analysing 1st party application data on the profile features and product usage behaviours of the many residents who turned to ROSHI for personal loans to bridge income shortfalls last year, the report offers revealing perspectives on groups facing financial strains despite full-time employment amidst rising costs.
 Importantly, the report only shares anonymized insights with all personal identifying details protected, upholding strict data privacy standards.